MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-server-to-server-authentication-0.md

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

 Server-to-server authentication enables your SharePoint Server farm to consume content and resources from your Microsoft 365 organization.
-For example, search can be configured to allow federated users to see both SharePoint Server and SharePoint Online search results in a SharePoint Server search portal.
+For example, search can be configured to allow federated users to see both SharePoint Server and SharePoint in Microsoft 365 search results in a SharePoint Server search portal.

 The major thing that you need to plan for when configuring server-to-server authentication between SharePoint Server and Microsoft 365 is your web application configuration.